LumoSQL/lumosql/README.md

 merging in LumoSQL, if any.
 The LumoSQL and SQLite projects are cooperating, so any merge friction is expected to become less over time.

-The full documentation for LumoSQL is at [the LumoSQL docs project](https://lumosql.org/src/lumodoc).
+The full documentation for LumoSQL is at [the LumoSQL Documentation project](https://lumosql.org/src/lumodoc).

 SQLite is used by thousands of software projects, just three of them being Google's Android, Mozilla's Firefox and Apple's iOS which between them have